 Trustpilot is an online portal for customers to post reviews about business products and services.
 While business owners can sign up to Trustpilot for free, they are limited to just responding to reviews.

-In order to more actively use Trustpilot as a resource you will need to sign up to a subscription plan, which start at $349 a month (paid annually).
+In order to more actively use Trustpilot as a resource you will need to sign up to a subscription plan.
 Once enrolled, when verified sales are made through the business, the customer who made the sale is invited to post a review on Trustpilot.

 Because customer reviews come from verified purchases, this means that Trustpilot ratings carry a particular weight.
 This is all the more important as Google may display Trustpilot ratings with a business website listing in Google searches.